Which samples should I collect?

 Sydney Analytical Laboratories are accredited by NATA – the National Association of Testing Authorities.
 The lab charges The LEAD Group at a charity rate, so the kits are cheaper than if you purchase analysis at a lab as an individual.
 And you receive the numerical results in writing, by email, ready to print if needed.
 If you go direct to a lab for lead analyses they will not explain what the results mean.
 We do, and we advise you on how to respond to the results – what action to take, if any.

-If you prefer to mail us a cheque or money order or fax us your credit card details in order to join or purchase a kit please use print form for mail order or fax.
-Or you can phone your details through to 02 9716 0014.
+Order Membership and Kits online OR you can phone your details through to 02 9716 0014.
 You’ll be so glad when you know where the lead is and how to get rid of it.

 This fact sheet was written by Elizabeth O’Brien and Anne Roberts for 19th October 2013, updated 8th December 2022.
 Drawings by Anne Roberts.